ciglenecki/lumen-audio/README.md

 Mirko:

 - [ ] validate that chunking is written well for our codebase
+- [ ] implement Fluffy nn.Module
-- [ ] implement Fluffy on AST, multi-head
+- [ ] use Fluffy on Torch CNN, multi-head
+- [ ] train some model Fluffy

 Ivan: